Customer area

 • more structured growth

-Modern solutions like SolidRules InCentro PDM are designed to be scalable and accessible even for small and medium-sized companies.
+Modern solutions such as SolidRules InCentro PDM are designed to be scalable and accessible even for small and medium-sized companies.

-Can a PDM be used without changing CAD systems?
+• Can you use a PDM without changing your CAD system?

-Yes, a PDM can be used without changing the CAD system.
+Yes, a PDM system can be used without changing your CAD software.

-More advanced systems are designed to integrate with the main CAD tools used in the company.
+The most advanced systems are designed to integrate with the main CAD tools already used in the company.

 What this means:

-For example, SolidRules InCentro PDM is multi-CAD and allows you to work with heterogeneous environments without technological constraints.
+For example, SolidRules InCentro PDM is multi-CAD and allows companies to work with heterogeneous environments without technological constraints.

-No, a PDM does not replace the ERP.
+No, a PDM does not replace an ERP system.

 The two systems have different but complementary roles.